Si-Yuan-LIU/Si-Yuan-LIU.github.io/_pages/services.md

 * Guest Lecturer, December 2022, 5SMC0: [Control Principles for Engineered Systems](https://research.tue.nl/en/courses/control-principles-for-engineered-systems), graduate course at Eindhoven University of Technology (TU/e), the Netherlands

 ## Workshop Organizing
+* Organizer of a workshop on [Certified Control Synthesis for Robotic Systems] at the 23rd European Control Conference (ECC 2025)
 * Organizer of a workshop on [Task and Motion Coordination under Geometric, Dynamic and Temporal Constraints (TMC+X)](https://tmc-x.github.io/) at the 22nd European Control Conference (ECC 2024)